Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Alignment between zero-frequency resolvent- and eigenmodes

 \section{Alignment between zero-frequency resolvent- and eigenmodes}

+In the LSA spectrum of the attached case, we did not identify any eigenvalue branch with distinctly elevated growth rates.
+This suggests that the dynamics identified with RA for this case are non-modal.
+To further support this hypothesis, we assess whether the RA modes are associated with a specific eigenmode.

-The LSA solver computes 10 eigenmodes with close-to-zero frequencies, that is $\Str_h\approx0$.
-In order to assess whether any of these eigenmodes are similar to the RA mode computed at $\Str_h=0$, we compare the respective modes based on their alignment.
+The LSA solver computes 10 eigenmodes with close-to-zero frequencies for each $n$.
+In order to assess their similarity with the RA mode computed at $\Str_h=0$, we compare the respective modes based on their alignment.
 Specifically, at each $n$, we compute the alignment between all LSA modes $(\Str_h\approx0,n)$ with the RA mode $(\Str_h=0, n)$.
-The result is shown in figure \ref{fig:zero-freq-ra-lsa-alignment}.
+The result is shown in figure~\ref{fig:zero-freq-ra-lsa-alignment}.
 In the attached case, the alignment for all pairs is very low.
 We therefore conclude that the $\Str_h=0$ RA mode identified in this case does not correspond to an eigenmode of the system.
 In the separated case on the other hand, much higher alignment values are observed.
 In the range of approximately $2<n<15$, a single LSA mode is very highly aligned with the RA mode at the respective $n$.
-This range of spanwise wavenumbers corresponds to the same range where the corresponding eigenvalue branch has a distinctly higher growth rate compared to the remaining eigenvalues (see figure \ref{fig:lsa_spectra}).
+This range of spanwise wavenumbers corresponds to the same range where the corresponding eigenvalue branch has a distinctly higher growth rate compared to the remaining eigenvalues (see figure~\ref{fig:lsa_spectra}).
 For $n<2$ or $n>15$, there is no single eigenvalue with very high alignment.
 Instead, all eigenmodes are moderately aligned with the RA mode.
-We note that for these $n$, the growth rate of the respective eigenvalue is no longer elevated compared to the mode cloud (see figure \ref{fig:lsa_spectra}).
+We note that for these $n$, the growth rate of the respective eigenvalue is no longer elevated compared to the mode cloud (see figure~\ref{fig:lsa_spectra}).